rgkalden/chem_reactor_ml/README.md

 **Value Proposition**

-Chemical reactors involve many complex chemical and physical processes that can make modelling by traditional means difficult, despite strong knowledge of the underlying scientific principles involved, so machine learning is an ideal technique to experiment with by taking advantage of historical operating data to build a statistical model instead of first principles.
+Chemical reactors involve many complex chemical and physical processes that can make modelling by traditional means difficult, despite strong knowledge of the underlying scientific principles involved, so machine learning is an ideal technique to experiment with by taking advantage of historical operating data to build a statistical model instead of one based on first principles.

-The advantage of using a machine learning model to predict the yield over taking samples of the reactor products and calculating the yield directly is that it only requires enough sampling to establish a dataset suitable for a model to be trained on, and then the model can be put into use making real time predictions for the product yield, with no additional sampling or other equipment required.
+The advantage of using a machine learning model to predict the yield over taking samples of the reactor products and calculating the yield directly is that the model can be put into use making real time predictions for the product yield to help maintain the maximum yield while minimizing the requirement for additional sampling in the future.
+If there is enough suitable historical data for the operating conditions of the reactor, and adequate sampling to determine historical yields, then it is likely possible to gather a dataset suitable for a model to be trained on, and develop a machine learning solution for predicting reactor performance.

 **Project Objectives**

+This project has the following objectives:
-1. Convert POC notebook into Python scripts
+1. Convert POC notebook `Reactor Model Part 1 v5.ipynb` into Python scripts ✔
-2. Build a model training pipeline
+2. Build a model training pipeline to run locally ✔
-3. Create capability to generate new synthetic data to feed to the trained model
+3. Create capability to generate new synthetic data to feed to the trained model ✔
-4. Develop inference pipeline (batch/real time)
+4. Develop inference pipeline ✔
-5. Deploy model (Docker and cloud)
+5. Build Docker image for the model training pipeline, include inferencing capability, and run a container to generate predictions locally ✔
+6. Train model on AWS Sagemaker, deploy to endpoint, and generate predictions.
+Load new data from AWS S3 and save predictions to S3 ✔
-6. Monitor data drift
+7. Monitor data drift using the model monitor functionality of Sagemaker 🚧

 ## 1. Getting Started